MuhamedElockly/OnionArchDemo/README.md

 - Add unit tests for new features
 - Update documentation as needed
 - Ensure all tests pass before submitting
+- Follow logging best practices when adding new features

 ## 📄 License